Appendix E. Generating SSL Certificates

 To create a signed certificate

-1.Generate a request for signing a certificate (Certificate Signing Request, CSR) based on the existing private key.
+1.Generate a request file for signing a certificate (Certificate Signing Request—CSR) based on an existing private key.
 If the key is absent, generate it.

 The request for signing is created with the command: